Illinois Route 136

-Illinois Route 136 is an east–west state route in northwestern Illinois.
-It runs from the Mark Morris Memorial Bridge over the Mississippi River, connecting to Iowa Highway 136 in Clinton, Iowa, east to U.S. Route 30 east of Fulton.
+Illinois Route 136 (IL 136) is an east–west state highway in northwestern Illinois.
+It runs from the Mark Morris Memorial Bridge over the Mississippi River, connecting to Iowa Highway 136 in Clinton, Iowa, east to U.S. Route 30 (US 30) east of Fulton.
 This is a distance of 3.22 mi.

 Route description

-Illinois 136 is a two-lane surface road for its entire length.
-Route 136 begins at the Mark Morris Memorial Bridge which connects to Iowa Highway 136 in Clinton, Iowa.
+IL 136 is a two-lane surface road for its entire length.
+The highway begins at the Mark Morris Memorial Bridge, which connects to Iowa Highway 136 in Clinton, Iowa.
 At the foot of the bridge is a signal-controlled intersection with 4th Street in Fulton, which is signed as the Lincoln Highway.
-Route 136 continues east along 14th Avenue, a residential street dotted by churches and businesses.
-On the eastern edge of Fulton, Route 136 intersects Illinois Route 84.
-The final 2 mi of Route 136, which run along Fulton Road, are part of the Lincoln Highway and are signed as such.
-Route 136 ends at an intersection with U.S. Route 30.
+IL 136 continues east along 14th Avenue, a residential street dotted by churches and businesses.
+On the eastern edge of Fulton, IL 136 intersects IL 84.
+The final 2 mi of IL 136, which run along Fulton Road, are part of the Lincoln Highway and are signed as such.
+IL 136 ends at an intersection with US 30.